Located only ten miles from Historic Downtown Amarillo, Rick Husband Amarillo International Airport is one of the nation's best.

 Airport information: Visit the city's airport website

 - A 46,000 square foot passenger concourse with seven boarding gates.
-Six of the gates will be equipped with glass-walled boarding bridges.
+Six of the gates are equipped with glass-walled boarding bridges.

-- A new secure baggage handling system will remove all baggage screening activities from in front of the ticket counters.
+- A secure baggage handling system which removed all baggage screening activities from in front of the ticket counters.

 - A new and larger security checkpoint.

 - Updated graphics, signs and advertising throughout the entire complex.

 "The new terminal and all the support facilities make Amarillo's airport one of the best of its size in the nation.
 It will make a great impression on the more than 800,000 passengers who use the airport each year," Patrick Rhodes, former City of Amarillo Aviation Director, says.